patters-match/gba-emu-compilation-builders/README.md

 ## Purpose
 The scripts combine the emulator binary with the game ROMs and their required metadata into a ```.gba``` executable for Gameboy Advance.
 Since the scripts are written in Python 3 they will run on most present-day platforms, helping to preserve these technical marvels.
+If you have an EZ-Flash IV flash cart then take a look at my collection of [exit-patched emulators](https://github.com/patters-syno/gba-ezflash-iv-emulators)

 ## Usage